jundalisay/superb/content/en/maharlika/history/golden-years-marcos.md

 Marcos tasked his economist Cesar Virata to find new lenders, but could not find any.
 Without new loans, the Philippine economy collapsed, causing a capital flight leading to a -7% GDP in 1984 & 1985.
 It finally led to the coup by Ramos and Enrile in 1986 which was overshadowed and hijacked by the EDSA Revolution.

-During those stagnation years, Filipinos had no choice but to export themselves as overseas workers to earn the dollars needed to prop up the economy. <!--  because the imports (and therefore life in the country) had become too expensive. --> The most absurd thing is that instead of correcting Marcos' policy mistake, **the Philippine elite who led the succeeding administrations even made overseas workers as policy!**
+During those stagnation years, Filipinos had no choice but to export themselves as overseas workers to earn the dollars needed to prop up the economy. <!--  because the imports (and therefore life in the country) had become too expensive. --> The most absurd thing is that instead of correcting Marcos' policy mistake, **the Philippine elite who led the succeeding administrations even made overseas workers as a state policy!**

+The governments from Cory to Noynoy created a **state-sponsored slavery policy** through institutions:
+- POEA
+- OWWA
+- POLO
+- OEC, etc.

-The governments from Cory to Noynoy created a **state-sponsored slavery policy** through the institutions called the POEA, OWWA, POLO, OEC, etc. [These turn overseas workers into cash cows](https://www.bworldonline.com/remittances-recover-in-july-to-grow-fastest-in-nine-months-bsp-data/) for the government which then praises them back as 'modern heroes'.
+[These turn overseas workers into cash cows](https://www.bworldonline.com/remittances-recover-in-july-to-grow-fastest-in-nine-months-bsp-data/) for the government which then praises them back as 'modern heroes'.

 {{< img src="https://qph.fs.quoracdn.net/main-qimg-c330e0dceb7b3071cbf6374219122c90-mzj" cap="During the colonial era, the country exported cash crops.
 During the neoliberal era, the country exports its own people." >}}